 Setting up metrics to evaluate fleet operation and performance

-Telematics and fleet management software have dramatically enhanced the way fleets work.
+Telematics and vehicle management software have dramatically enhanced the way fleets work.
 One of their most effective applications lies in the evaluation of the fleet’s operation and performance, through balanced driver scorecards.
 How are they effective?
 To illustrate, the balanced driver scorecards provide a framework for setting customized metrics, concerning the activities of your fleet drivers.

 With these metrics up and running, you’ll have a holistic view of your fleet company, both on the operational and performance levels.
 However, to keep your driver scorecards balanced, you should align them with other vital business perspectives, as well.
 To be specific, these may include the financial plan, customer-centric practices, internal processes, and employee training initiatives.

 The effectiveness of the balanced driver scorecards depends on the way you implement them, and how you act upon them.
 Hence it’s important to make them as clear, measurable, accomplishable, and goal-oriented as possible.

 Another important thing to consider is communicating the implementation of scorecards, along with your goals, to your fleet drivers.
 Since they’re the ones who are on the front line, they should be thoroughly briefed and informed about any modifications.
 What’s more, involving your drivers will help them stay focused on the results; and feel motivated to improve their driving behavior.